 Triathletes who have bought the shoes like them because they actually look good aesthetically.
 Most running shoes look too chunky or the coloring isn’t what they’re looking for.
 For walking around, the shoe is very comfortable and it has a very breathable upper which is a nice touch.
 The runners have some issues with the shoe such as being heavier than other racing shoes that they could have bought.
 And, the heel is very inflexible which is only good for people who are heel strikers.

 I recommend this shoe as a training or walking shoe.
 If you are a heel striker these shoes would be a good option to consider.

 The Saucony Kinvara 13, while a well-cushioned and lightweight, gives you the support for your training runs.
 This shoe is designed for short and middle distances triathletes since it gives your whole foot support.

 Saucony uses its PWRRUN top sole construction technology to give you the most energy returns and constant support on your runs.
 The FORMIT technology will give you contoured footbed, making the shoe versatile for any foot.

 Saucony also incorporates engineered mesh to support your foot and give it room to breathe during your run.
 All while supporting your foot.

-This shoe is a good option for short distance triathletes and especially for ones who have a neutral pronation.
+This shoe is a good option for short and middle distance triathletes and especially for ones who have neutral pronation.

 Generally, I’d recommend this shoe for those who are training for their first triathlon.
 You can use it in a race as well.
 For longer distances, I might say this shoe would be good for training and you might need a different shoe for racing.

-Skechers GOrun Ride 7 is a lightweight shoe with superb cushioning and rebound energy for a smooth run.
+Skechers GO RUN Ride 10 is a lightweight shoe with superb cushioning and rebound energy for a smooth run.
 In addition, the shoe breathes and has knit upper which makes it comfortable on your feet.
 All for an affordable price.

 Skechers might come as a surprise as an option to use for triathlon training, but it ranks high for its comfort and support while being very light on your foot.